rigetti/pyquil/docs/source/troubleshooting.rst

 Troubleshooting
 ===============

-If you're having any trouble running your Pyquil programs locally or on the QPU, please check the following things before sending a support request.
+If you're having any trouble running your pyQuil programs locally or on the QPU, please check the following things before sending a support request.
 It will save you time and make it easier for us to help!